Creating a Custom Sink Hole

 - The Status Bar at the bottom of the program window should indicate that you have a CAD Block Instance selected.

 - Click the Open Object edit button to open the Symbol Specification dialog for the sink.

-- On the 2D Block tab, in the list of Available Blocks, you will see the new block you just created.
+- On the 2D Block panel, in the list of Available CAD Blocks, you will see the new block you just created.

 Select it and click OK.
 This block will now be assigned to the sink.

 In this example, the selected sink has no fixtures so they have been added from the Library Browser.
-When you are finished, create a perspective camera view of your new custom sink.
+When you are finished, create a perspective camera view of your new custom sink to see the results.